-C. Liu is with the School of Computer Science and Technology, Shandong University, Qingdao, 266510, P. R. China.
-E-mail: liuchunchi@sdu.edu.cn.
-F. Dressler is with the the School of Electrical Engineering and Computer Science, TU Berlin, 10587 Berlin, Germany.
-E-mail: dressler@ccs-labs.org.
-Manuscript created June 20, 2020 grate the procedures of consensus and channel competition.
+In this paper, we propose BLOWN, a BLOckchain protocol for Wireless Networks, to overcome the above challenges.
+BLOWN is a two-phase protocol that adopts a new concept, namely Proof-of-Channel (PoC), to seamlessly integrate the procedures of consensus and channel competition.
 In PoC, nodes compete for available channels to win the rights of proposing blocks.
 Such a design makes probing the wireless channel conditions part of the consensus procedure, successfully reducing the communication cost while increasing consensus efficiency and effectiveness.
 On the other hand, we consider that an adversary can make adversarial jamming on the nodes but controls no more than 50% wealth of the network in BLOWN, where wealth is defined to be the total number of coins held by all users.
 BLOWN is a provably secure system that satisfies two formal security properties: persistence and liveness.
 Persistence means that if an honest node proclaims a transaction as stable, other honest nodes, if queried, either report the same result or report error messages.
 Liveness, on the other hand, states that the transactions originated from the honest nodes can eventually be added to the blockchain.
 To prove BLOWN's properties, we formally model it with a universally composable (UC) framework and analyze it accordingly.
-Note that it is worthy of emphasizing that PoC can be adapted to multihop wireless networks if combined with existing techniques such as distributed spanner construction [12] or supported by an adequate routing layer [13].
+Note that it is worthy of emphasizing that PoC can be adapted to multi-hop wireless networks if combined with existing techniques such as distributed spanner construction [15], [16], or supported by an adequate routing layer [17].